-5. Many of the activities set out in the national strategies can benefit from improved regional cooperation developed through regional strategies or action plans, as proposed in the following sections.
-Because of the different geographies (Atlantic and Western Indian Ocean) and because of the different regional institutional cooperation arrangements on marine pollution, the AIODIS proposed the preparation of two parallel regional action plans: one for the Abidjan Convention region and one for the Nairobi Convention region.

-6. The Abidjan Convention supports the development of the 'plastics treaty'2 and has established regional initiatives on marine litter.
-Several countries in the region have developed national action plans to address plastic pollution and several are leading African voices in the 'plastics treaty' negotiations.
+- 5. Many of the activities set out in the national action plans can benefit from improved regional cooperation developed through regional strategies or action plans as proposed in the following sections.
+Because of the different geographies (Atlantic and Western Indian Ocean) and because of the different regional institutional cooperation arrangements on marine pollution, the AIODIS proposed the preparation of two parallel regional action plans: one for the Abidjan Convention region and one for the Nairobi Convention region. - 6.
+In response to a Nairobi Convention COP decision, the Nairobi Convention has already developed a regional action plan on marine litter.
+Several countries in the region have developed national action plans to address marine litter or plastic pollution and several are leading African voices in monitoring the scale and impacts of MPP and regulating single-use plastics.